ontio/ontology/README.md

 ## License

-The Ontology library is licensed under the GNU Lesser General Public License v3.0, read the LICENSE file in the root directory of the project for details.
+The Ontology source code is available under the [LGPL-3.0](LICENSE) license.